Canada (Minister of Citizenship and Immigration) v Vavilov: Supreme Court

 The Supreme Court, in a 343-paragraph judgment, agreed with Vavilov and quashed the Registrar's decision.
-It determined that the Registrar's decision was unreasonable in the technical sense described above.
+It determined that the Registrar's decision was unreasonable and that the law was not intended to apply to children of foreign government representatives or employees who have not been granted diplomatic privileges and immunities.
 Thus, Vavilov was able to regain his Canadian citizenship.
 The Court, in holding for Vavilov, established a new framework for determining the standard of review in Canadian administrative law.

 Firstly, the court decided that reasonableness was the default standard of review.
 It then outlined two kinds of exceptions to that general rule, under which the correctness standard would apply instead.
 The first exception is if the legislature has indicated that correctness is appropriate.
 That may be the case if the relevant statute explicitly defines the standard of review, or the statute allows a litigant to appeal a decision of an administrative tribunal to a court instead of using judicial review.
 The second exception is if the rule of law requires a correctness standard.
 The court held that is the case when constitutional questions are at issue, when the administrative decision involves a "general question of law of central importance to the legal system as a whole," or when the decision under review pertains to the jurisdiction of two or more tribunals.

+Vavilov re-defined the methodology for reasonableness and correctness review.
+According to Paul Daly, "Reasonableness review is at once robust in policing limits of administrative decision-making authority and respectful in appreciating that "'[a]dministrative justice' will not always look like 'judicial justice.'"
+Although Vavilovian reasonableness review is inherently deferential, it is nonetheless more demanding than the articulation of the reasonableness standard developed in previous cases: decisions must be justified, not merely justifiable; decision makers must demonstrate their expertise; a decision must be responsive to the particularities of, and presented by, the parties; and only contemporaneous reasons can be offered in support of the reasonableness of the decision."